Dinobali/chatbot/README.md

 # chatbot
 chat with your local files

-Certainly!
-Here’s a clear and user-friendly guide on how to install and run the app:

----

 ### How to Install and Run the Chatbot Application

 To interact with other users using this chatbot, please follow the steps below: